shotgunsoftware/tk-core/docs/initializing.rst

 Pipeline Configurations in several different ways (documented below).
-As shown in the previous section, if no suitable Pipeline Configuration Entity exists in Shotgun, you can configure the bootstrap API to fall back on a default :class:`~sgtk.boostrap.ToolkitManager.base_configuration`.
+As shown in the previous section, if no suitable Pipeline Configuration Entity exists in Shotgun, you can configure the bootstrap API to fall back on a default :meth:`~sgtk.bootstrap.ToolkitManager.base_configuration`.
 This makes it possible to create a workflow where a Toolkit plugin can operate even when no explicit pipeline configuration has been defined in Shotgun.